 - Good warranty and long lifespan – The system has a 10 year warranty and 12 month money-back guarantee, and is designed to last for more than 20 years on average.

-Best For: Anyone with the budget for a chemical-free, easy-install premium iron reduction solution that targets both ferrous iron and ferric iron.
+Anyone with the budget for a chemical-free, easy-install premium iron reduction solution that targets both ferrous iron and ferric iron.

 - We like that after installing the system, there are no more hard jobs for the rest of its lifespan.
 It’s maintenance-free, with no costly filters that need replacing.